Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - Only Amazon appears in two separate years.

-- As we saw earlier, 2021 had the least amount of layoffs, so the top five total layoff companies had significantly fewer total layoffs compared to other years.
+- As we saw earlier, 2021 had the least amount of layoffs, so the top five total layoff companies had significantly fewer total layoffs compared to other year's top five.

 #### Layoffs per Year by Industry
 ```SQL